France-Albert René: 1977 coup

 Relations between Mancham and René were often tense.
 On one occasion, when the former confronted him about practising with rifles on an uninhabited island, René replied that he had been “shooting rabbits” and had a brace sent to the president’s office.

 On 4 June 1977, less than a year after independence, Mancham travelled abroad to attend the Commonwealth Heads of Government Meeting in London and to celebrate the Silver Jubilee of Queen Elizabeth II.
-In his absence, between 60 and 200 Tanzanian-trained supporters of René staged a coup d’état and seized control of strategic sites on Mahé, Seychelles.
+In his absence, between 60 and 200 Tanzanian-trained supporters of René staged a coup d’état and seized control of strategic sites on Mahé.
 While the central police station was seized "virtually without a shot being fired", there was an exchange of fire at the Mont Fleuri police station, where the arsenal was stored.
 Three men, a policeman, and one of the insurgents were killed in the crossfire.
 Six British Armed Forces officers, who had been advising the Seychelles Police Force since 1976, were arrested by the insurgents.
 They, along with their families and Chief Justice Aiden O'Brien Quinn, an Irish judge on secondment, were later deported to Europe.

 René reportedly agreed to assume the presidency on three conditions: a guarantee of the safety of political individuals involved, respect for international agreements, and elections in 1978 (which were eventually held in 1979).
 He, however, denied prior knowledge of the coup.
 In 2019 and 2020, this was challenged during hearings at the Truth, Reconciliation and National Unity Commission, when a known participant acknowledged his involvement in planning and executing the same.

 On 5 June 1977, René was sworn in as president and formed a new government.
 After coming to power, he declared that he was not a Soviet-style Communist, but rather an "Indian Ocean socialist" and "socialist pan-Africanist", generally oriented towards Tanzanian president Julius Nyerere and his African socialism.
 He opposed the Anglo-American military base on Diego Garcia due to concerns over nuclear weapons and sought to reduce the country's dependence on tourism, declaring that he wished "to keep the Seychelles for the Seychellois".